-NPR recently published a story about Hotel Corona.
+During the height of the Coronavirus, NPR published a story about Hotel Corona.
 Hotel Corona, previously known as the Dan Hotel, in Jerusalem, became a hotel for people recovering from the Coronavirus.
 Over 200 people from all walks of life, ages, religions, and socioeconomic backgrounds were forced to live together during their recoveries.
-Two negative tests for COVID-19 was the only way out.
+Two negative tests for COVID-19 were the only way out.

-If you have 35 minutes, it’s well worth your time to listen.
+If you have 35 minutes, listening is well worth your time.
 But, to summarize, these individuals started as you would have expected.
-Each religion or group stuck to their own.
-Very little interaction occurred, and very little commonality found.
+Each religion or group stuck to its own.
+Very little interaction occurred, and very little commonality was found.
 And then things changed.
-There could be many reasons, but by the end, the Hotel Corona became a singular community.
-It wasn’t easy but it was clear.
+There could be many reasons, but regardless, the Hotel Corona became a singular community by the end.
+It wasn’t easy, but it was clear.
 One people with one mission – to recover and to do it with respect, empathy, and understanding.

 What does this have to do with you?
 With your organization?
 How can this apply to working through zoom?

-Without a doubt, Coronavirus has changed how we work, how we balance our work, how we interact, and how we even build and maintain communities.
+Without a doubt, Coronavirus has changed how we work, balance our work, interact, and even build and maintain communities.

 What’s the lesson here?